GuanyuCui/BiSPER/README.md

 # BiSPER

 Welcome to the official BiSPER documentation.
-This guide offers a step-by-step walkthrough to replicate our experiments, covering everything from dataset preparation and code compilation to running experiments and plotting results.
+This guide provides a comprehensive walkthrough to replicate our experiments, covering everything from dataset preparation and code compilation to running experiments and plotting results.

 ## Environment Setup